What Is The Rear Bike Rack For?

 How to choose a rear rack?

-Unfortunately not all pannier racks fit all bikes since bikes are not universal in their constructions.
-Here are the most important questions to consider to help you decide which one to purchase for yourself.
+Unfortunately, not all rear bike racks fit all bikes.
+Here are the most important questions to answer to decide which one to purchase.

 Does your bike have eyelets?

-Eyelets, also known as braze-ons are the holes on your bike’s frame that allow you to attach a rack to.
-Look for these holes around the rear axle and around on the frame around the seatpost.
-Most bikes, such as hybrids, trekking bikes, fitness bikes, gravel bikes, city bikes have braze-ons and attaching a rear rack to them is done simply via hex-bolts.
-These are considered permanent solutions because it takes time to set them up and they are meant to stay on the bicycle for a long time.
+Eyelets, also known as braze-ons, are the holes on your bike’s frame that allow you to attach a rack to.
+Look for these holes around the rear axle and the frame around the seatpost.
+Hybrids, trekking, fitness, gravel, and city bikes have braze-ons.
+Attaching a rear rack to them is done simply via hex bolts.

 Permanent or temporary

-Even if your bike has eyelets, you may choose to not mount a permanent rack on your bike.
-For example I use my bike mainly for commuting, and I often use a pannier.
-However, I also like taking my bike on weekend rides where I don’t want to carry a lot of things with me and I have no need of a rack.
+Even if your bike has eyelets, you may not want to have a permanent rack on your bike.
+For example, I use my bike mainly for commuting, and I often use a pannier.
+However, I also like taking my bike on weekend rides where I don’t want to carry a lot of things with me, and I do not need a rack.

-I choose a seatpost mounted rack, which only holds up to 22 lbs (10 kg), but it’s sufficient for commuting.
+I chose a seatpost-mounted rack, which only holds up to 22 lbs (10 kg) but is sufficient for commuting.
 The best thing about it is that I can remove it or put it on in less than 30 seconds.

 Wheel size and disc brakes

 The next thing you need to make sure is that you get the right size rack for your bike.
 Adult bikes’ wheel sizes are either 26, 28 or 29 inches.
-A 26″ wheel is smaller than a 28″ one and not all racks are compatible with all wheel sizes.
-If you’re unsure what your wheel size is, Sheldon Brown sums it up in great detail here.
+A 26″ wheel is smaller than a 28″ one, and not all racks are compatible with all wheel sizes.

-Thankfully many rear racks, such as this Ibera bike rack is compatible with all wheel sizes, so you won’t bump into issues.
+Thankfully many rear racks, such as this Ibera bike rack, are compatible with all wheel sizes so that you won’t bump into issues.

-An additional, but important detail to pay attention to is whether your bike uses disc brakes, in which case you need to make sure that the rack is in fact disc brake compatible.
-Since disc brakes occupy some space on the side of the frame, the rack needs to have some spacers in order to fit.
+If your bike uses disc brakes, you need to make sure that the rack is disc brake compatible.
+Since disc brakes occupy some space on the side of the frame, the rack needs to have some spacers to fit.

 Type of use

-Depending on what you’re going to carry on your rack, you need to look for certain features.
+Depending on what you will carry on your rack, you need to look for certain features.

 For example, touring racks are sturdy and have plenty of mounting possibilities.
 A practical touring rack can carry a lot of load, large cargo, and it sits far back enough to offer sufficient heel clearance.
-If you intend to take your bike on a touring adventure though, it’s a good idea to make sure that it will actually be able to support the weight and that its chainstay is long enough so you don’t strike your heel against the pannier attached to the rack.
 Touring racks often have weight limits of 55 lbs (25 kg) or more.

 If your primary use is commuting, you can use a much simpler rack than a touring rack.
 A rack with less features often saves you some weight and bulk, and it will make your bike look less of a workhorse and a little bit sleeker.
-You will lose a little bit of carry capacity as these racks usually hold less weight (40 lbs or around 18 kg).
-Still, this is perfectly sufficient for a commuter bike, and you can save some money too.
+These racks usually hold less weight (40 lbs or around 18 kg).

 Conclusion